k2view-academy/K2View-Academy/articles/COE/Fabric_Implementation_Best_Practices/best_practice_broadway.md

 10. Where applicable, use the **HttpJson** Actor instead of the **Http** Actor.

-    * The **HttpJson** Actor sends a request to a web server stringifying the request into JSON and parsing the JSON result.
+    * The **HttpJson** Actor sends a request to a web server, stringifying the request into JSON and parsing the JSON result.

     * If there is a JSON parsing error, the Actor will throw an exception.